Sun Bear (Lower)

 ***Those not comfortable with option A’s exposure may want to consider this option, although the original approach would be more enjoyable

-Option (C) Original Approach- This adds about 1 mile onto the approach and 1 mile onto the exit.
+This adds about 1 mile onto the approach and 1 mile onto the exit.
 Start and end at Bear Mtn Th via the western traverse off the 1st bench.
-Walk road from Sun bear parking to Bear Mtn Th for the exit.
+Walk the road from Sun Bear parking to Bear Mtn Th for the exit.
 Reccomended for those with more time as this approach will make sun bear a 5 to 6 hour route.
-Most scenic approach, and most beginner friendly.
+This is the most scenic approach, and most beginner friendly.
 To reduce exit time a shuttle should be dropped at the Sun Bear parking before departing from Bear Mountain Trailhead.

 Descent: 4 rappels under 100’ down a slick rock watercourse.
 All rappels are straightforward with easy dismounts making this a a great option for those new to Sedona Canyoneering.